Qwen 3.6-35B-A3B on an RTX PRO 6000: 217 tok/s at Full bf16

 Temperature: 0.0 (greedy decoding for speed)

-I used a custom Python script hitting the OpenAI-compatible chat completions endpoint (/v1/chat/completions).
-The script, raw outputs, and full percentile data are linked at the bottom of this post.
+I used a custom Python script against the OpenAI-compatible chat completions endpoint (/v1/chat/completions).
+Full commands, raw outputs, and the script are linked at the bottom of this post.

 Limitations to note before we dive in: